Eriksen1212/GPS-Tracker-OOP/README.md

 - **KML File Output:** Extend the `Track` class to support exporting data in KML format for visualization in mapping software.

 ## Development Environment

+- Utilize Gradle for building and testing the application.
+- Implement unit tests to ensure each method performs as expected.

+## Usage

+To run the demonstration program, execute the following command: